-Step 9 - Installing the Stone Veneer
+Step 9 - Installing the Thin Brick

-Layout approximately 25 pieces of stone in a visible and easy to access area.
+Layout approximately 25 pieces of thin brick in a visible and easy to access area.
 If you have multiple boxes, be sure to select an equal ratio of pieces from each box.
 This will ensure a consistent and blended final result.
-When installing the first course, start at the bottom corner of the wall installing 3 to 4 corner stones first.
+When installing the first course, start at the bottom corner of the wall installing 3 to 4 corner bricks first.
 Corner pieces have a long and a short return, which should alternate in opposite directions as you work your way up the wall.
 Continue the project by installing flats off of these corner pieces.
-Work the stones into the wall with a side-to-side motion to create and ensure a proper bond.
-Each additional course that is installed will begin with a corner stone (when corners are present).
+Work the thin bricks into the wall with a side-to-side motion to create and ensure a proper bond.
+Each additional course that is installed will begin with a corner brick (when corners are utilized or required).
 Remember to use your chalk lines as a guide as the installation continues up the wall.
-If a stone is inadvertently moved or bumped after it has been set, it should be removed.
-Any additional mortar should be scraped off the stone and scratch coat, and then the stone should be reapplied following the installation process.
+If a brick is inadvertently moved or bumped after it has been set, it should be removed.
+Any additional mortar should be scraped off the brick and scratch coat, and then the brick should be reapplied following the installation process.
+Plastic spacers or dowel rods can be used to create the right spacing for the bricks and support the next row.
+Note: Once the mortar has hardened it may be difficult to pull spacers out because of the weight of the bricks and because they may stick to excess mortar.
+This is especially true on lower parts of the wall.
+To help remedy this we recommend not positioning spacers at the back of the joint but instead more towards the front.